fprimex/wat/README.md

 # wat
-Tool to download wasm (web assembly) programs
+PLACEHOLDER for a tool to download wasm (web assembly) programs